evancz/elm-effects/README.md

 -- done : model -> Transaction msg model
 ```

-In this case we always set the "topic" and "image" ourselves, but we really want to let other people decide on the topic.
-So lets try again making `topic` an argument.
+In this case we always set the "topic" and "image" ourselves.
+We use `done` to say that this transaction is complete and we just want to give you some data.
+That's fine, but we really want to take `topic` as an argument.
+Let's try it.

 ```elm
 betterInit : String -> Transaction Message Model